The infinite Lanczos method for symmetric nonlinear eigenvalue problems: Introduction

 Equivalently, $M(\lambda)$ can be expressed as~\eqref{eq:spmf} with symmetric matrices $A_m^T = A_m$ for $m=1, \dots, p$.
-Notice that the complex matrices $A_m$ and $M(\lambda)$ are assumed to be symmetric but not (in general) Hermitian.
+Notice that the complex matrices $A_m$ and $M(\lambda)$ are assumed to be symmetric but not necessarily Hermitian.
 The NEP arises in many areas such as: stability analysis, control theory, wave propagation, etc, and it has been studied in various settings.
 See the review papers \cite{guttel2017nonlinear,mehrmann2004nonlinear}, the PhD theses \cite{effenberger2013robust,van2015rational}, and the problem collection \cite{betcke2013nlevp}.
 Specialized software for NEPs has been recently produced: the package NEP-PACK~\cite{NEP-PACK}, the library SLEPc~\cite{Hernandez:2005:SSF}, and even more open-source software.
-An approach for solving the NEP consists in constructing a linear eigenvalue problem (linearization) which eigenvalues approximate, or correspond to, the eigenvalues of the original NEP~\cite{amiraslani2008linearization,lawrence2016backward,antoniou2004new,mackey2006vector,gohberg2005matrix,de2010fiedler,robol2017framework}.
+An approach for solving the NEP consists of constructing a linear eigenvalue problem (linearization) whose eigenvalues approximate, or correspond to, the eigenvalues of the original NEP~\cite{amiraslani2008linearization,lawrence2016backward,antoniou2004new,mackey2006vector,gohberg2005matrix,de2010fiedler,robol2017framework}.
 When the NEP has specific structures such as being: symmetric, Hermitian, Hamiltonian, palindromic, etc, it is preferable to construct a linearization that preserves these structures.
-Structured linearizations have been extensively analyzed in both theoretical and algorithmic aspects \cite{mackey2006palindromic,su2011solving,mehrmann2002polynomial,mackey2009numerical,bueno2014structured,bueno2014structured2,fassbender2018block}.
-In particular, it has been showed that methods based on structure preserving linearizations, in certain applications, are more robust then other methods that do not take into account the structure~\cite{mehrmann2001structure,mackey2006structured}.
+Theoretical and algorithmic aspects of structured linearizations have been extensively analyzed \cite{mackey2006palindromic,su2011solving,mehrmann2002polynomial,mackey2009numerical,bueno2014structured,bueno2014structured2,fassbender2018block}.
+In particular, it has been shown that methods based on structure preserving linearizations, in certain applications, are more robust than other methods that do not take into account the structure~\cite{mehrmann2001structure,mackey2006structured}.
 For the polynomial eigenvalue problem (PEP), i.e., the special case where $f_m(\lambda)$ in~\eqref{eq:nep} are polynomials, symmetric linearizations are extensively characterized in~\cite{higham2006symmetric,bueno2018block}.
-A well established class of methods for solving symmetric eigenvalue problems, among which symmetric linearizations, are Lanczos-like methods.
-More precisely, the Lanczos method, and its variants, can be applied for solving symmetric and Hermitian generalized eigenvalue problems $A x = \lambda B x$ where $A,B \in\CC^{n \times n}$ are symmetric or Hermitian matrices.
+A well established class of methods for solving symmetric eigenvalue problems are Lanczos-like methods.
+More precisely, the Lanczos method, and its variants, can be applied for solving symmetric generalized eigenvalue problems $A x = \lambda B x$ where $A,B \in\CC^{n \times n}$ are symmetric matrices.
 The original approach~\cite{Lanczos:1950zz} was developed for the case $B=I$, a generalization for $B$ positive definite is presented in \cite[Ch.15, Sec.11]{parlett1998symmetric}.
-A further extension of this approach for the case $A, B$ Hermitian or complex-symmetric, known as indefinite Lanczos method, is discussed in~\cite{parlett1990use} and~\cite[Section 8.6.1]{bai2000templates}.
-Lanczos methods belong to the class of Krylov methods and they exploit the fact that, due to the symmetry of the problem, the orthogonalization can be performed in a more efficient way with a three-term recurrence.
-The main disadvantage of having a short-term recurrence is that, in floating-point arithmetic and without further specializations, the basis vectors are often affected by loss of orthogonality, resulting in slow convergence of the Ritz pairs and numerical instability~\cite{parlett1979lanczos,simon1984lanczos,wu2000thick,abdel2010deflated}.
+A further extension of this approach, known as indefinite Lanczos method, for the case where $A$ and $B$ are Hermitian or symmetric matrices is discussed in~\cite{parlett1990use} and~\cite[Section 8.6.1]{bai2000templates}.
+Lanczos methods belong to the class of Krylov methods.
+They exploit the fact that, during the construction of the orthogonal basis of the Krylov space, due to the symmetry of the problem, the orthogonalization can be performed in a more efficient way with a three-term recurrence.
+The main disadvantage of having a three-term recurrence is that, in floating-point arithmetic and without further specializations, the basis vectors are often affected by loss of orthogonality, resulting in slow convergence of the Ritz pairs and numerical instability~\cite{parlett1979lanczos,simon1984lanczos,wu2000thick,abdel2010deflated}.